albertintech/apai/docs/judiciary/fjbaa/the-case-for-a-circuit-aligned-court.md

 ## Works Cited

-Chilton, Adam, Marin K. Epps, Kyle Rozema, and Maya Sen. "Designing Supreme Court Term Limits." *Southern California Law Review* 95, no. 1 (2021): 1-80.
+Chilton, Adam, Daniel Epps, Kyle Rozema, and Maya Sen. "Designing Supreme Court Term Limits." *Southern California Law Review* 95, no. 1 (2021): 1-69.

 Frankfurter, Felix, and James M. Landis. *The Business of the Supreme Court: A Study in the Federal Judicial System.* New York: Macmillan, 1927.

 United States.
 An Act to Establish the Judicial Courts of the United States [Judiciary Act of 1789].
 1 Stat.
 73. September 24, 1789.

 United States.
-An Act to Amend the Judicial System of the United States.
+An Act establishing Circuit Courts, and abridging the jurisdiction of the district courts in the districts of Kentucky, Tennessee, and Ohio.
 2 Stat.
 420. February 24, 1807.

 United States.
-An Act to Reorganize the Judiciary, and to Fix the Times and Places of Holding the Courts of the United States.
+An Act supplementary to the act entitled "An act to amend the judicial system of the United States."
 5 Stat.
 176. March 3, 1837.

 United States.
-An Act to Amend the Judicial System of the United States.
+An Act to provide Circuit Courts for the Districts of California and Oregon, and for other Purposes.
 12 Stat.
 794. March 3, 1863.

 United States.
 An Act to Fix the Number of Judges of the Supreme Court of the United States, and to Change Certain Judicial Circuits.
 14 Stat.
 209. July 23, 1866.